 I learned about the work from a colleague and mentor of mine who had been participating in the Diamond Approach for a few years.
 I was looking for a community to explore “spiritual work.”
 I had studied philosophy and psychology in college, had tried different teachings and approaches to inner exploration, and nothing had really felt like a right fit.
 My colleague knew about my interests, suggested the book Essence with the Elixir of Enlightenment by A. H. Almaas to me, and mentioned an upcoming weekend retreat I could attend.
 I got the book and really enjoyed it.
 So, I went to the weekend retreat.

-Going to the first weekend retreat I attended, I wasn't sure what I would find there.
-My first memory was that there were nothing flashy or fancy about the set up.
-The teacher presented the teaching and it felt straightforward, and at the same time felt like it came from some kind of depth and truth that I knew or could at least relate to.
+Going to that first weekend retreat, I wasn't sure what I would find there.
+I recall that my first thought was that there was nothing flashy or fancy about the setup.
+The teacher presented the teaching and it felt straightforward, and at the same time felt like it came from some kind of depth and truth that I knew, or could at least relate to.
 I felt challenged without being overwhelmed.
 It felt like the right place for me to discover more about my inner nature.

 Over time, it's the inclusion of any aspect of our life expereince that has continually attracted me to this teaching and path.
 No stone goes unturned or unexplored.
 There's a spirit of open, loving, curiosity about human experience, and an understanding that we all want to live lives as much freedom as is possible for us, and to support others to do the same.